-Earlier Detection, Advanced Treatment
+Earlier Detection, Advanced Treatment Options

 Better Lung Biopsies

-“The Monarch and Ion platforms have really changed the landscape for diagnosis of lung nodules that surgeons can now get to,” says Benjamin J. Seides, MD, MPH, director of Interventional Pulmonology at Northwestern Medicine Central DuPage Hospital.
+“The Monarch and Ion platforms have really changed the landscape for diagnosis of lung nodules that surgeons can now get to,” says Benjamin J. Seides, MD, director of Interventional Pulmonology at Northwestern Medicine Central DuPage Hospital.
 “With the goal of diagnosing cancer at an earlier stage, we are now able to get the most information in the least invasive way and the shortest period of time, while also maximizing patient safety and convenience.”

-Dr. Kim explains that through the use of fluorescent and carbon dye, the Ion makes it easier to locate the nodule during surgery and remove tissue only from the affected portion of the lung, preserving the surrounding healthy tissue.
-Within a lung cancer screening program, robotic-assisted bronchoscopy offers increased accuracy and a faster diagnosis, translating to an improved patient experience, convenience and health outcomes.
+Through the use of dye, the robotic platforms make it easier to locate the nodule during surgery and remove tissue only from the affected portion of the lung, preserving the surrounding healthy tissue, explains Samuel S. Kim, MD, a thoracic surgeon at Northwestern Medicine and a member of Robert H. Lurie Comprehensive Cancer Center of Northwestern University.

-Better Lung Function for Better Quality of Life
+Better Lung Function for People With Emphysema

 The Bottom Line